nrzaman/take-home-assessment-2025/README.md

 #### NPM
 1. Install `npm` by following the instructions linked [here](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
 2. In a Terminal window, navigate to the parent directory of where you cloned the repository (most likely named `take-home-assessment-2025`).
-2. Run the following command:
+2. Run the following command to install dependencies:
 ```
 npm install --no-save
 ```